How to Install Fail2ban with Firewalld on Fedora 39/38/37 Linux

 tail -f /var/log/fail2ban.log -n 30

-This command will display the last 30 lines of the log file.
-Replace 30 with the desired number of lines.
+This example will display the last 30 lines of the log file.
+You can replace 30 with any number of lines that fit your requirements.

 grep '192.168.1.1' /var/log/fail2ban.log